AkamioRui/S1-3-2-Scalable-Resilient-Microservices-with-MicroK8s/README.md

-This branch contains the Dockerfile and the necessary file to build an image
+# This branch contains all necessary file to build an image
+this includes a Dockerfile